cyberbotics/webots/docs/guide/installation-procedure.md

 apt-get install webots
 ```

-> **Note**: This procedure can also be done using any APT front-end tools such as the Synaptic Package Manager.
+> **Note**: Although only the command line procedure is documented here, it is also possible to use any APT front-end tool, such as the Synaptic Package Manager, to proceed with the APT installation of Webots.
-But only a command line procedure is documented here.

 #### From the "tarball" Package